 God defends his church, 1-8.
 Zion is exhorted to rejoice for the coming of Christ and his peaceable kingdom, 9-11.
 God's promises of victory and defense, 12-17.

 1 [A burden.]
 The word of the LORD is against the land of Hadrach, and Damascus shall be its resting place (for the eyes of man and of all the tribes of Israel shall be toward the LORD),

-2 And Hamath also, which borders by it, Tyre, and Zidon, though she is very wise.
+2 And also Hamath, which borders by it, and Tyre and Zidon, because they are very wise.

 3 And Tyre built herself a stronghold and amassed silver as the dust and fine gold as the mire of the streets.

 4 Behold, the Lord will dispossess her and he will smite her power in the sea, and she shall be devoured with fire.

 5 Ashkelon shall see it and fear.
 Gaza shall also see it and be very sorrowful.
 Ekron, for her expectation shall be ashamed.
 And the king shall perish from Gaza, and Ashkelon shall not be inhabited.

 6 And a foreigner shall dwell in Ashdod, and I will cut off the pride of the Philistines.

 7 And I will take away his blood out of his mouth and his abominations from between his teeth.
 But he who remains, even he, shall be for our God, and he shall be as a governor in Judah, and Ekron as a Jebusite.